docker/libkv/README.md

 You can find other usage examples for `libkv` under the `docker/swarm` or `docker/libnetwork` repositories.

+## TLS

+The etcd backend supports etcd servers that require TLS Client Authentication.
+Zookeeper and Consul support are planned.
+This feature is somewhat experimental and the store.ClientTLSConfig struct may change to accommodate the additional backends.

 ## Warning

 There are a few consistency issues with *etcd*, on the notion of *directory* and *key*.
 If you want to use the three KV backends in an interchangeable way, you should only put data on leaves (see [Issue 20](https://github.com/docker/libkv/issues/20) for more details).
 This will be fixed when *etcd* API v3 will be made available (API v3 drops the *directory/key* distinction).
 An official release for *libkv* with a tag is likely to come after this issue being marked as **solved**.